postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 However, sometimes you shall discover that CodeLense shows some aspects that are applied to some targets even though there is no explicit attribute given.
 These are _implicit_ aspect applications.

-This sort of thing is possible because some of the aspects can be designed as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> aspects and these aspects are inherited from the base class to the children classes.
+This is possible because some aspects can be designed as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> aspects and these aspects are inherited from the base class to the children classes.

 ### Implementing `INotifyPropertyChanged`